5ecret99/tmux_config/README.md

 # tmux_config
-just my personal configuration for tmux ctrl and | - split the screen vertically and horizontally
+just my personal configuration for tmux the new prefix is ctrl a prefix and | split the screen vertically prefix and - split the screen horizontally prefix and c crates a new window